st3v/go-plugins/micro/gzip/README.md

 # GZIP Plugin

-The gzip plugin is a plugin for the micro toolkit which enables gzipping of http request and response
+The gzip plugin is a plugin for the micro toolkit which enables gzipping of http response

 ## Usage